matt-handy/TheAllCommander/README.md

 # TheAllCommander
 Framework for modeling and researching C2 communications for developing efficient filtering and detection logic.

-New with TheAllCommander 2.1.2 -> Additional UAC bypass macros and alpha release of Audits
+New with TheAllCommander 2.1.3 -> Beta Release Audit Mode!

 Featured in: DEFCON Demolabs 2022 and 2024, Black Hat USA Arsenal 2024